Lateral Derived Optimization

 2. Join it with table customer.

-The EXPLAIN would look like so:
+The EXPLAIN looked like this:

-Lateral Derived optimization addresses this case.
+Lateral Derived Optimization addresses this case.
 It turns the computation of OCT_TOTALS into what SQL Standard refers to as "LATERAL subquery": a subquery that may have dependencies on the outside tables.
 This allows pushing the equality customer.customer_id=OCT_TOTALS.customer_id down into the derived table/view, where it can be used to limit the computation to compute totals only for the customer of interest.

-The query plan will look as follows:
+The query plan looks as follows:

 1. Scan table customer and find customer_id for Customer#1 and Customer#2.